 The Department of Health Care Services (DHCS) has a standardized application process for the evaluation, review and potential approval of requests for protected data for research or public health purposes.
-Researchers who have used DHCS protected data in the past and need a renewal of the Data Use Agreement (DUA) are required to file a complete new research application as described below.

 In general, the DHCS DRC will not support research that will lead to the creation of a product or tool that the researcher or funder intends to market.
 For example, the DHCS DRC may deny data requests from requestors wanting to evaluate the impact of prescription drugs if a pharmaceutical company finances the study directly or indirectly.

 Please note that there is time delay in the data from when DHCS receives protected health information from the health plans.
-Depending upon the timframe being requested, there may be a delay between six to eighteen months after the date of service before DHCS data is considered to be complete.
-Data is currently only available as far back as October 2004.
+Depending upon the timeframe being requested, there may be a delay between six to eighteen months after the date of service before DHCS data is considered to be complete.
+Data is currently available as far back as October 2004.

 More importantly, Section 1902 (a) of the federal Social Security Act (42 U.S.C. § 1396a (7)) restricts DHCS from disclosing protected information other than for purposes that are directly connected with the administration of the Medi-Cal Program.